OttieOtter

 In Marathon, we stopped at the French Company Grocer for croissants and coffee, then continued north on 385 to Fort Stockton for gas, then headed east on I-10 to the Caverns of Sonora.

-We arrived at the Caverns of Sonora in time to get settled into a tree-covered campsite and take the last daily tour of the cavern.
-The Caverns of Sonora is located in Sonora, Texas, a few short miles from I-10.
+We arrived at the Caverns of Sonora in time to set up camp at a tree-covered campsite and participate in the last daily tour of the cavern.
+The Caverns of Sonora is in Sonora, Texas, just a few short miles from I-10.

 Caverns of Sonora

-We had driven past billboards advertising the caverns on previous trips to West Texas, vowing to go there someday, so this time we included an overnight stay at the caverns as part of this year's west Texas trip.
-It is a magnificent cavern and is unquestionably worth a stopover.
+We had driven past billboards advertising the caverns on previous trips to West Texas, vowing to go there someday, so we included an overnight stay at the caverns as part of the year's West Texas trip.
+It was a magnificent cavern and was unquestionably worth a stopover.

 Caverns of Sonora - Bacon